Randy Dexter Ph.D., LMHC, MA, MS, CGP

 About Me

 Core Belief: I believe change is always possible, but sometimes we all need just a little help.
-Human beings instinctively gravitate towards happiness, but at times feel stuck with achieving this goal.
+Human beings instinctively gravitate towards happiness but, at times, feel stuck with achieving this goal.
 It is then wise to seek assistance from a professional who can help come up with some answers to produce positive changes in your life.
 Approach: I take a multi-modal approach in therapy using psychodynamic, cognitive-behavioral, humanistic, and person-centered techniques.
 After the initial assessment, I work on developing a strong therapeutic relationship and getting to know my clients well to best help them.
 I may suggest activities in therapy or at home to move clients closer to their goals and increase their awareness.
-Training, Research & Education: I have a master’s in mental health counseling and gerontology.
-I am currently a Ph.D. candidate in Social Work and expect to graduate in 2022.
+Training, Research & Education: I am a Ph.D. graduate in Social Work.
+I have a master’s of art in mental health counseling and a master’s of science in gerontology.
 I have had extensive training in bereavement, cognitive behavioral therapy, gender issues, death and dying, and human development.
 I have been an adjunct professor at CUNY and Adelphi University, where I taught psychology of gender, lifespan development, death and dying, and science of social issues.
 I have done research on geriatric suicide, sexual compulsion, and AIDS.
-I am currently conducting a study with 120 participants on the relationship between self-actualization and depression in later life.
-Work History: I have worked in clinics, healthcare, homecare, and hospice.
-I have treated children, teenagers, older adults, college students, transgendered people, the dying, caregivers, and people with AIDS, cancer, depression, anxiety, OCD, anorexia, borderline personality disorder, schizophrenia, addiction, autism, and ADHD.
-I have also worked with couples and families.
+Furthermore, I have conducted a study with 120 participants on the relationship between self-actualization and depression in later life.